nomad-dormouse/mnist-digit-recognizer/local/README.md

 The main components include:
 - `deploy_locally.sh`: A bash script that sets up and runs the application locally
+- `view_local_db.sh`: A utility script to view and query the database
+- `view_mnist_samples.py`: A tool to generate HTML with MNIST dataset samples
+- `mnist_samples.html`: Pre-generated samples for reference

+The local environment:
 - Uses environment variables from the consolidated `.env` file in the project root
+- Sets `IS_DEVELOPMENT=true` for development-specific behaviors
 - Mounts the project directory for hot reloading during development

 For deployment to a remote server, use the `deploy.sh` script in the project root directory.